greenlyy/Note/README.md

 change the readme.md file in github.

-direct edit master, then: git pull
+direct edit master, then: git pull .
+It is ok, it work.